“Mom! Where do all these packages keep coming from?!”

 Adult children trying to curb their parents’ spending habits can find it hard going.
 Mom and Dad will insist there is no problem.
 It’s their money and they can spend it as they choose.
 They are absolutely right.
 But, when bills go unpaid while more packages arrive daily at their home, you do get worried.
 If they don’t remember placing these orders, but the charges are appearing on their accounts, you worry even more.
 Is someone else using their card fraudulently, or are they intentionally making purchases and then forgetting all about them?

-You try to monitor their spending and they throw fits.
-They rightly tell you it's their money.
-When they accuse you of trying to keep them from spending money on themselves because "you just want to inherit more," you feel stung.
-All you are trying to do is protect them.
+When you try to monitor their spending, they may rebel and level painful accusations.
+They may jump to the conclusion that you’re trying to keep them from spending money on themselves because, “You just want to inherit more after I’m gone!”
+You feel hurt.
+All you are trying to do is protect them and their future.

 As with so many issues that crop up with seniors, sometimes it’s best to bring in a third party to help handle this challenge.
 A good place to start is making an appointment with your loved one’s doctor for a cognitive assessment and evaluation of instrumental activities of daily living.
 If they aren’t comfortable with you coming into the appointment with them, then write a detailed note about any changes in memory, behavior, judgement and mood that you have noticed.
 Be sure the doctor receives it and has time to read it before the appointment.
 Dementia may not be the culprit, but the doctor can help rule out cognitive decline and screen for other possible causes like depression.